The Value of Big Data in a Pandemic

 Date Written: May 13, 2020

-Although big data technologies such as digital contact tracing and health certification apps have been widely used to combat the COVID-19 pandemic, little empirical evidence regarding their effectiveness is available.
-This paper studies the economic and public health effects of the ``Health Code'' app in China.
-By exploiting the staggered implementation of this technology across 322 Chinese cities, I find that this big data technology significantly reduced virus transmission and facilitated economic recovery during the pandemic.
-A macroeconomic Susceptible-Infectious-Recovered (SIR) model calibrated to the micro-level estimates shows that the technology reduced the economic loss by 0.5% of GDP and saved more than 200,000 lives by alleviating informational frictions during the COVID-19 outbreak.
+Although digital contact tracing apps have been widely used to combat the COVID-19 pandemic, little empirical evidence regarding their effectiveness is available.
+This paper exploits the staggered implementation of a digital contact tracing app across 322 Chinese cities and finds that this big data technology significantly reduced virus transmission and facilitated economic recovery during the pandemic.
+A macroeconomic Susceptible-Infectious-Recovered (SIR) model calibrated to the micro-level estimates shows that this technology reduced the economic loss by 0.5% of GDP and saved more than 200,000 lives.
+The trade-off between economic benefits and privacy costs is also discussed.

 Keywords: Big data, informational friction, COVID-19, lockdown